 - Fats, oils, and grease (FOG) poured down the sink can condense and clog pipes and sewer lines below our feet.
-About 50 percent of sewer overflows are caused by FOG, which release untreated sewage into the environment and pollute Galveston Bay with harmful bacteria. - Learn about how you can Cease the Grease.
+About 50 percent of sewer overflows are caused by FOG, which release untreated sewage into the environment and pollute Galveston Bay with harmful bacteria. - The Galveston Bay Foundation's Cease the Grease program aims to educate people on the issue.
+Learn more.